Lebanon:Operations of the Islamic Resistance on Monday, Dece...

 Allah Almighty is Truthful

+- The Islamic Resistance fighters targeted at 01:00 at dawn a gathering of ‘Israeli’ occupation soldiers in ‘Shtula’ Forest and ‘Al-Raheb’ Site with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 09:00 the ‘Al-Baghdadi’ Site with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 11:00 the ‘Ruwaisat Al-Alam’ Site in the occupied Lebanese Kfarshouba Hills and Shebaa Farms with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 11:30 a gathering of 'Israeli' occupation soldiers east of ‘Misgav Am’ with guided missiles, scoring direct hits.

-- The Islamic Resistance fighters targeted at 9:00 am Al-Hamra Site with appropriate weapons.
+- The Islamic Resistance fighters targeted at 14:00 an ‘Israeli’ infantry force in ‘Karm Al-Tuffah’ eastern ‘Branit’ Barracks and ‘Al-Raheb’ Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 14:30 pm two Iron Dome platforms in the north of “Kabri” settlement with artillery, scoring accurate hits.
+- The Islamic Resistance fighters targeted at 14:30 an ‘Israeli’ infantry force in ‘Shtula’ Forest with the appropriate weapons, scoring direct hits.

-- he Islamic Resistance fighters targeted at 8:00 pm a salvo of rockets at the occupied village of Al-Khalisa [Kiryat Shmona settlement] in response to the enemy’s targeting of a funeral ceremony in Aita Al-Shaab.
-We confirm that any harm to civilians will be reciprocal.
+- The Islamic Resistance fighters targeted at 15:10 an ‘Israeli’ infantry force in ‘Hanita’ Forest with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted at 15:30 the ‘Birket Risha’ Site with the appropriate weapons, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}